(1) Sexual and Gender-Based Harassment and Misconduct

-The Faculty of Arts and Sciences has clear guidelines and procedures for dealing with questions or concerns about sexual and gender-based harassment and unprofessional conduct.
+The Faculty of Arts and Sciences has clear policies and procedures for dealing with questions or concerns about sexual and gender-based harassment/misconduct and unprofessional conduct.
 It has also identified designated officers to serve as key contacts for undergraduate students, graduate students, faculty, and staff members.
-To read more about FAS guidelines, officers and related resources, and procedures for resolving sexual and gender-based harassment and unprofessional conduct problems, please see: https://www.fas.harvard.edu/sexual-gender-based-harassment-policyresources.
+To read more about FAS policies, officers and related resources, and procedures for resolving sexual and gender-based harassment/misconduct and unprofessional conduct problems, please see: https://www.fas.harvard.edu/sexual-gender-based-harassment-policyresources.

 (2) Professional Conduct

 FAS Faculty members (“Faculty” or “Faculty Members”) hold positions of authority and trust at FAS.
 As such, they have an obligation to uphold the highest standards of professionalism and integrity in their interactions with all members of the FAS community, including faculty colleagues, students, persons holding research appointments (e.g., postdoctoral fellows), and staff members.
 In keeping with this role:

 a.
 Faculty should treat members of the FAS community with respect and collegiality.